-Valuating Stolen Property in New York: NY Penal Law 155.20
+Valuating Stolen Property: New York Penal Law 155.20

-An exception to the market value analysis for a Grand Larceny or Criminal Possession of Stolen Property case involves property that is a written instrument of a certain nature.
-Not including written instruments that have readily ascertainable values, other written instruments have a value based on the following:
+An exception to the market analysis for a Grand Larceny or Criminal Possession of Stolen Property case involves property that is a written instrument of a certain nature.
+Not including written instruments that have readily ascertainable values, other written instruments have a rate based on the following:

-Because value often central to differentiating misdemeanors from felonies as well as degrees of felony offenses, your criminal attorney’s ability to successfully challenge valuation is of great import.
+Because the property’s worth is often central to differentiating misdemeanors from felonies as well as degrees of felony offenses, your criminal counsel’s ability to successfully challenge valuation is of great import.
 Simply, it can mean the difference between no state prison and incarceration for years.
-While your first line of defense may be challenging the veracity of a theft claim, the legal basis for a particular search or whether a statement you are alleged to have made was provided without violating your rights, you and your criminal defense lawyer would be foolish not to explore and confront a prosecutor’s valuation when warranted.
+While your first line of defense may be challenging the veracity of a theft claim, the legal basis for a particular search or whether a statement you are alleged to have made was provided without violating your rights, you would be foolish not to explore and confront a prosecutor’s valuation when warranted.
 Failure to do so may not merely lead to dire consequences, but ones you will be forced to live with and regret in perpetuity.

 Be smart.
-Understand the crimes you face and the laws of New York.
-Let the New York criminal lawyers and former Manhattan prosecutors at Crotty Saland PC use their experience, knowledge and advocacy as your greatest ally.
+Understand the White Collar crimes you face and the practical application of the law involving Grand Larceny and other felony and misdemeanor thefts.
+Let the New York criminal lawyers and former Manhattan prosecutors at Saland Law use their experience, knowledge and advocacy as your greatest ally.